JoshDoody/fsn/_posts/2018-01-03-start-stop-continue.md

 ---
 layout: posts
 title: Use the “Start.
 Stop.
 Continue.” method to plan your next steps
-tagline: A simple method to get un-stuck and make some progress
+subhead: A simple method to get un-stuck and make some progress
 excerpt: This simple method will help you evaluate your past results and plan for future progress.
 categories:
   - raise